trisulnsm/docker/README.md

 7. `--fine-resolution`: All metrics are tracked with a 1 second resolution.
 Use for small PCAP files
 8. `--enable-file-extraction` : Enables file extraction feature for the "Save Binaries App".
 This option creates a TMPFS filesystem, hence to use this option please also use the `--privileged=true` docker option.
 9. `--context-name <context name>` : You may want to use this option with PCAP import, specifiy a context name instead of trying to compute one from the PCAP filename.
-9. `--netflow-mode` : Start the docker instance in NETFLOW mode.
+10. `--netflow-mode` : Start the docker instance in NETFLOW mode.
 This processes all Netflow packets on the network interface specified with `--interface` option
+11. `--no-pcap-store` : Do not store raw packets, use this for analyzing certain types of PCAP dumps
+12. `--init-db` : Use this to create a blank initialized database on the first run.

 Trust Error
 -----